AndrewDiles/deezbotbois/README.md

 # Potential Improvements

-- Add drag and drop for equipping
+- In Assembly: Add drag and drop for equipping

-- In Assembly add ability to click and expand each section
+- In Assembly: Add ability to click and expand each section

+- In Assembly: Add ability to click further down line of techs and purchase it and all required techs

 - Change log in to only request confirmation code once an attempt to login for the first time has been made, instead of asking user if they need to input one.